|Home > About NIH > NIH Almanac > Historical Data|

 Dr. Van Slyke, first deputy director of NIH, served in that position from December 3, 1958, until his retirement on December 1, 1959.
-Born in Benton, Minn., on December 1, 1900, he received his M.D. in 1928 from the University of Minnesota and entered the PHS reserve corps that same year.
+He received his M.D. in 1928 from the University of Minnesota and entered the PHS reserve corps that same year.

 In 1932 he was commissioned in the regular corps and from 1936 to 1944 pursued a distinguished research career at the PHS Venereal Disease Research Laboratory in Staten Island, N.Y.
 In 1944, he was made assistant chief, Venereal Disease Division, Washington, D.C.